odeum/odeum-code/README.md

 ## CASE: New ODEUM frontend design

+### Checkout the Google presentation for the case/problem:

 * “Our existing App frontend is deprecated”.
 * “We want a new design with better UX, faster and easier to use and understand”.
 * “Single-Page-Application (SPA) design”.